jpcsp/jpcsp/trunk/documents/README.txt

 	- Introduced a geometry shader for increased speed in rendering;
 	- Fixed display list processing;
 	- Improved the performance of several GE commands.
+	- Implemented the VideoEngine processing in a parallel thread, to take advantage of dual-core processors and match the PSP dual-core architecture.

 -> Implemented a MediaEngine for video and audio playback (based on FFMPEG):
 	- Added video playback support in sceMpeg and scePsmfPlayer;